 I don’t know about other people, but I’d expect a good P999 tour.

-So, just to reiterate: tour organizers should learn how to be accountable and responsible.
+Tour organizers should learn how to be accountable and responsible.
 If you’re working for a travel and tours — and yes, we understand that it’s hard — you have to know that it’s not just about the money.
 Guest experience comes first.
 There’s a reason there’s a whole bunch of courses dedicated to “customer service” and “customer experience.”
 It’s because it should be your #1 priority, not how much money you’ll earn.
 Income will follow.

 Good service creates loyalty, and this is a proven long-term business strategy.